-After 30 years, Dr. Erchul left NCSU in 2014 to become a Research Professor in the T. Denny Sanford School of Social and Family Dynamics at Arizona State University.
+In 2014, Dr. Erchul became a Research Professor in the T. Denny Sanford School of Social and Family Dynamics at Arizona State University.
 From June 2016 through December 2019, he served as Professor and Director of the School Psychology Program in the Graduate School of Education at the University of California, Riverside.
 In January 2020, Dr. Erchul returned to NCSU where he continues his research, writing, and professional service.